 As expected the cool breeze reduced the catch to 32 moths of 15 species at Sandown Road.
 White-point was new for the year there and five Small Elephant Hawk-moths continued their good run.

-It was another warm night last night and the Sandown Road trap had its first signs of migration a Silver Y and a Diamonndback.
+It was another warm night last night and the Sandown Road trap had its first signs of migration with a Silver Y and a Diamondback.
 The origins of a Hoary Footman are up for debate.
 It is early for a resident one and they are migrants as well.
-Rustic Shoulder-knot, Bright-line Brown-eye, Grey Pine Carpet and Garden Pebble were new for the year and eight Small Elephant Hawkmoths were of note.
+Grey Pine Carpet and Garden Pebble were new for the year and eight Small Elephant Hawk-moths were of note.

 It looks as if the next two nights will be spoilt by the strength of the wind.